Baseball cap: History

-In 1860, the Brooklyn Excelsiors wore the ancestor of the modern rounded-top baseball cap, which featured a long peak and a button on top, and by 1900, the "Brooklyn-style" cap became popular.
+In 1860, the Brooklyn Excelsiors wore the precursor to the modern rounded-top baseball cap, which featured a long peak and a button on top, and by 1900, the "Brooklyn-style" cap had become popular.
 The merino cap topped with a star-like pattern was made by the New York sporting goods company Peck & Snyder.

-In the late 1880s, a pillbox version of the cap became popular, which would morph into the modern six-paneled round cap; five teams revived the pillbox form in 1976 in celebration of the US Bicentennial.
+In the late 1880s, a pillbox version of the cap became popular and would later morph into the modern six-paneled round cap; five teams revived the pillbox form in 1976 in celebration of the US Bicentennial.
 Team monograms first appeared in 1894 when the Boston Baseball Club (the Boston Braves) — now the Atlanta Braves — became the first team to wear letterforms when they added a monogram-style device to their caps, followed by three more teams in the next season.
 The Detroit Tigers of 1901 were the first major league team to have a mascot — a red tiger on a dark background — on their ballcap.
 It was replaced by the letter "D" in 1903, and their iconic blackletter letterform appeared a year later.

-During the 1940s, latex rubber became the stiffening material inside the hat and the modern baseball cap was born.
-The peak, also known in certain areas as the "bill" or "brim", was designed to protect a player's eyes from the sun.
+During the 1940s, latex rubber became the stiffening material inside the hat, and the modern baseball cap was born.
+The peak, also known in certain areas as the bill or brim, was designed to protect a player's eyes from the sun.
+The basic shape of modern baseball hats, with a curved peak, is similar to some 19th-century sunbonnet styles.
 Typically, the peak was much shorter in the earlier days of the baseball hat.
 Also, the hat has become more structured, versus the overall "floppy" cap of the 19th and early 20th centuries.
 The baseball cap was and still is an important means by which to identify a team.
-Often the logo, mascot, team's, city or country initial was placed on the cap.
+Often, the logo, mascot, team's, city's, or country's initials were placed on the cap.
 Usually, the cap was also fashioned in the official colors of a particular team.

 Since 1993, the New Era Cap Company of Buffalo, N.Y. has been the exclusive baseball cap supplier for Major League Baseball.

-The basic shape, including curved peak, is similar to some styles of 19th-century sunbonnets.